 There are three additional levels of appeal after Level 2, (for a total of five levels of appeal).
 If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision.

-in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 8 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.